kfkchau/project-ahi-fin/security-resources/bot-example-output.md

+# Advice on AI use of OFFICIAL information

 ## 🔍 What Is “OFFICIAL Information”?

 **OFFICIAL** is the lowest classification level in the Australian Government’s information hierarchy.
 It includes: